-Like improved varieties of corn, beans, wheat, vegetables and fruit trees researchers can select for desirable traits for trees being planted for conservation purposes.
-Many landowners have a goal of establishing tree plantings with vigorous conservation seedlings with the genetic programming to grow high quality timber.
+Like improved varieties of corn, beans, wheat, vegetables, and fruit trees, researchers can select for desirable traits for trees being planted for conservation purposes.
 For example, we may want faster growing trees to overcome susceptibility to depredation from mice, rabbits and deer.
 Or we may want to simply reduce the amount of time it takes a tree to grow to a merchantable size, so it can be sold in a shorter period of time.

 Bringing seedlings in from out-of-state can cause problems with the timing of pollination with other trees that are the same species, making it difficult to produce seed that is vital for the survival of that species and as a source of food for people and wildlife.
 An additional risk of transporting seedlings from other states into Iowa occurs when insect and disease pests hitchhike on those seedlings, allowing them to spread and become established in new areas faster.